railslove/cmxl/README.md

 [![Test Coverage](https://codeclimate.com/github/railslove/cmxl/badges/coverage.svg)](https://codeclimate.com/github/railslove/cmxl)
 [![Gem Version](https://badge.fury.io/rb/cmxl.svg)](http://badge.fury.io/rb/cmxl)

+## Looking for other Banking and EBICS tools?

+Maybe these are also interesting for you.

+* [EPICS: Open Source SEPA EBICS client](https://railslove.github.io/epics/) full implementation to manage all the banking activities like direct debits, credits, etc. (SEPA Lastschrift, Überweisungen, etc.)
+* [EBICS::Box: out of the box solution to automate banking activities](http://www.railslove.com/ebics-box) - The missing API for your bank

 ------------

 2014 - built with love by [Railslove](http://railslove.com) and released under the MIT-Licence.
 We have built quite a number of FinTech products.
 If you need support we are happy to help.
 Please contact us at team@railslove.com.